vishal637yadav/Design-Patterns/src/document/md/FlyweightDesignPattern.md

 Suppose in a text editor when we enter a character, an object of Character class is created, the attributes of the Character class are {name, font, size}.
 We do not need to create an object every time client enters a character since letter ‘B’ is no different from another ‘B’ .
 If client again types a ‘B’ we simply return the object which we have already created before.
 Now all these are intrinsic states (name, font, size), since they can be shared among the different objects as they are similar to each other.

 Now we add to more attributes to the Character class, they are row and column.
-They specify the position of a character in the document.
-Now these attributes will not be similar even for same characters, since no two characters will have the same position in a document, these states are termed as extrinsic states, and they can’t be shared among objects.
+They specify the position of a character in the documentContext.
+Now these attributes will not be similar even for same characters, since no two characters will have the same position in a documentContext, these states are termed as extrinsic states, and they can’t be shared among objects.

 Implementation : We implement the creation of Terrorists and Counter Terrorists In the game of Counter Strike.
 So we have 2 classes one for Terrorist(T) and other for Counter Terrorist(CT).
 Whenever a player asks for a weapon we assign him the asked weapon.
 In the mission, terrorist’s task is to plant a bomb while the counter terrorists have to diffuse the bomb.